oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

-# Set Up Bidirectional Data Replication Using the Admin Client
+# Set Up an Active-Active Bidirectional Data Replication Using the Admin Client

 ## Introduction

+An active-active bidirectional replication implies that both data sources and targets (PDBs in this case), have the potential to send updates to each other.
+There are two data sources with identical sets of data that can be changed by application users on either side.
+Oracle GoldenGate replicates transactional data changes from each database to the other to keep both sets of data current.

-This lab describes how to use the Admin Client commands wrapped in an OBEY file to automatically set up Oracle GoldenGate processes on the `depl_north` and `depl_south` deployments.
-Considering that this is a bidirectional deployment configuration, both deployments send and receive data at the same time.
+This lab describes how to use the Admin Client commands wrapped in an OBEY file to automatically set up Oracle GoldenGate processes on the `depl_north` and `depl_south` deployments in a bidirectional replication environment.

 While the `depl_north` deployment is connected to the `DBNORTH` PDB, the `depl_south` deployment is connected to the `DBSOUTH` PDB.
 The deployments are already created in the environment.